radius-project/docs/docs/content/reference/troubleshooting-radius.md

 ## Examples

-Deploying an application to Azure with a service principle with incorrect scope returns an error from deployment engine
+Deploying an application to Azure with a service principal with incorrect scope returns an error from deployment engine

 ```
 rad deploy test.bicep